-A total of 617 (521) SORs have been reported by the suppliers.
+A total of 804 (617) CMRT SORs, and 70 EMRT SORs have been reported by the suppliers.

-242 (219) of the reported SORs have been determined to be either inactive, non-processors or removed, according to the definitions in the box.
-SORs that meet any of the three definitions were determined out of scope of this report and have therefore been eliminated from further investigation.
+245 (242) of the reported CMRT SORs and four EMRT SORs have been determined to be either unknown, inactive, non-processors or removed, according to the definitions in the box.
+SORs that meet any of the three definitions were determined out of the scope of this report and have therefore been eliminated from further investigation.